info-waterloo-region/tenantsrights/docs/rights/compensation.md

 ## Waterloo Region Community Legal Services

-If tenants under a moderate income they will get legal advice or assist in tenant board meetings to resolve issues with the rental units
+If tenants under a moderate income WR region community legal services will get legal advice or assist in tenant board meetings to resolve issues with the rental units.
+They provide legal assistance, public legal education, community advocacy.
+More information is given on their [website](http://wrcls.ca).

 Contant:
  - WR Community Legal Services: +1-519-743-0254